NCCA/programming-project-commedescode/README.md

 - Alongside that I chose to make the background black to make the boids more visible to the user.

 ## Project Evaluation
+- I believe I have met all my aims I sought after for this project-- specifically the boids simulation implementation as that is what I struggled with first time doing this assignment.
+- It would be nice to have added an option for the user to give the boids some obsticles (skyscrapers, donut, etc) to fly around

 ## References